-8.1 The stakeholders who have been consulted and who have given consultation responses are as set out below.
-More information may be set out on our website.

-- 8.2 The Archaeological Advisor does not object to the proposal subject to a condition to record and advance understanding of the significance of any heritage asset before it is damaged or destroyed. - 8.3 The Contaminated Land Officer does not object to the proposed development subject to conditions, including site characterisation, submission of remediation scheme, implementation of approved remediation scheme, reporting of unexpected contamination and a validation certificate. - 8.4 Environmental Protection raise no objection to the proposal subject to conditions, including the submission of a construction method statement and limits to hours of work and an informative relating to EV charging points. - 8.5 The Landscape Advisor does not object to this proposal subject to conditions. - 8.6 The Highway Authority does not object to the proposal subject to conditions, including the provision of vehicular turning facilities for service and delivery vehicles, the provision of turning are and off street parking prior to the first occupation of the proposed development, provision of details for cycle storage and the provision of a construction management plan.
+- 8.1 The stakeholders who have been consulted and who have given consultation responses are as set out below.
+More information may be set out on our website. - 8.2 The Arboricultural Officer does not object to the proposal. - 8.3 The Archaeological Advisor confirmed that there are no archaeological issues arising from the proposed development. - 8.4 The Contaminated Land Officer does not object to the proposed development subject to conditions, including site characterisation, submission of remediation scheme, implementation of approved remediation scheme, reporting of unexpected contamination and a validation certificate. - 8.5 Environmental Protection did not provide any comments on the proposal. - 8.6 The Landscape Advisor does not object to the proposal subject to conditions. - 8.7 The Highway Authority does not object to the proposal subject to conditions, including all off street parking to be provided in precise accordance with the details contained within the current Parking Standards, the provision of details for cycle storage and the provision of a construction management plan.